 What do computer and information systems managers do?

 A computer and information systems manager, or IT manager, leads an organization’s IT department, overseeing all computer-related activities and working with important leaders within the company to assess and constantly improve upon current IT practices.
 They often provide oversight and direction on technology upgrades and consult with top executives on how to use technology to improve business operations.

 The number of information and computer-related managerial positions is increasing every year.
-In fact, the U.S. Bureau of Labor Statistics predicts that employment for information systems managers will increase by 12 percent from 2016 through 2026, adding more than 44,000 new jobs.
+In fact, the U.S. Bureau of Labor Statistics predicts that employment for information systems managers will increase by 10 percent from 2019 through 2029.*

 How much can I make?